mihir-chhatre/DishDetective/README.md

 # Analyzing NYC Restaurant Inspections: Patterns and Predictions

-### Why?

-Open portal that can foster collaboration between inspection officers, restaurant owners, regulators to improve diner’s experience and ultimately the protect public health.
+An open portal that can foster collaboration between inspection officers, restaurant owners, regulators to improve diner’s experience and ultimately the protect public health.

 ### Objectives